-Some investors rely on dividends for growing their wealth, and if you're one of those dividend sleuths, you might be intrigued to know that CIMIC Group Limited (ASX:CIM) is about to go ex-dividend in just 4 days.
-Typically, the ex-dividend date is one business day before the record date which is the date on which a company determines the shareholders eligible to receive a dividend.
+Orora Limited (ASX:ORA) stock is about to trade ex-dividend in four days.
+The ex-dividend date occurs one day before the record date which is the day on which shareholders need to be on the company's books in order to receive a dividend.
 It is important to be aware of the ex-dividend date because any trade on the stock needs to have been settled on or before the record date.
-Therefore, if you purchase CIMIC Group's shares on or after the 15th of September, you won't be eligible to receive the dividend, when it is paid on the 7th of October.
+This means that investors who purchase Orora's shares on or after the 1st of March will not receive the dividend, which will be paid on the 12th of April.

-The company's next dividend payment will be AU$0.42 per share, on the back of last year when the company paid a total of AU$1.02 to shareholders.
-Last year's total dividend payments show that CIMIC Group has a trailing yield of 4.8% on the current share price of A$21.33.
+The company's next dividend payment will be AU$0.085 per share, on the back of last year when the company paid a total of AU$0.17 to shareholders.
+Last year's total dividend payments show that Orora has a trailing yield of 4.9% on the current share price of A$3.45.
 Dividends are a major contributor to investment returns for long term holders, but only if the dividend continues to be paid.
-That's why we should always check whether the dividend payments appear sustainable, and if the company is growing.
+As a result, readers should always check whether Orora has been able to grow its dividends, or if the dividend might be cut.

 Have Earnings And Dividends Been Growing?